-On our guest blogger page, you will find posts and blogs from kidney cancer patients, carers, family members, kidney cancer specialists, nurses and members of the KCSN about topics that are close to their hearts and of interest to others whose lives are touched by kidney cancer.
+On our kidney cancer bloggers page, you will find posts and blogs from kidney cancer patients, carers, family members, kidney cancer specialists, nurses and members of the KCSN about topics that are close to their hearts and of interest to others whose lives are touched by kidney cancer.

 However, they did not give anything away as far as the ICER was concerned and the discussions surrounding the patient access scheme (PAS) were commercial in confidence, so I don’t know what was agreed!
 We get the feeling that the meeting was a formality; they have already made up their minds and we hope that nivolumab will be funded by the new Cancer Drugs Fund (CDF) while further survival data is collected from CheckMate 025 and the Early Access to Medicines Scheme (EAMS).

 We’ll keep you posted with more news when we hear it!
 The Final Appraisal Document (FAD) is expected to be published next month.

 The following blog was written by Lisa Steen, a former GP and trainee psychiatrist, who has since died.
 This patient perspective essay was originally published by the British Medical Journal on 25th August 2016.

 Lisa was a very active member of the KCSN and the KCSN Facebook group.
 She offered friendship and encouragement to other kidney cancer patients and was a great support.
 We have permission to publish the piece from her husband, Raymond Brown.

 I am a GP, formerly a trainee psychiatrist and now 43 years old.
 In July 2014, I was diagnosed as having kidney cancer with multiple bone metastases.
 The cancer was extremely rare, associated with a succinate dehydrogenase B (SDHB) mutation.
 This genetic condition was later also found to be the cause of my carotid body paraganglionoma which had appeared when I was 18 and was finally excised when I was 27.